nicolaCirillo/ate-it/docs/guidelines.md

 - **Phase 2: Evaluation (3 – 17 November)**
   Test data will be released on the [Data](data.md) page.
-  Teams must generate predictions and submit results in the required format ([Subtask A](subtask_a.md), [Subtask B](subtask_b.md)).
-We encourage participants to also include a link to the source code repository on GitHub.
+  Teams must generate predictions and submit results in the format required for each subtask ([Subtask A - Output](subtask_a.md#Output), [Subtask B - Output](subtask_b.md#Output)).
+We also encourage participants to include a link to the source code repository on GitHub.

 - **Phase 3: Reporting (18 November – 15 December)**
   Teams must write and submit a short technical report following the provided format.